 In order to ride bikes for transport, recreation or sport, people need safe, appropriate infrastructure.
 The same is true for walking.

-We learnt the importance of a tree canopy to providing these spaces and ensuring people use them from Professor Thomas Astell-Burt and Associate Professor Xiaoqi Feng.
-They explained the findings of their longitudinal study tracking the health of 46,000 people over 45 living in Newcastle, Sydney and Wollongong.
+Professor Thomas Astell-Burt and Associate Professor Xiaoqi Feng explained their research tracking the health of 46,000 people over 45 living in Newcastle, Sydney and Wollongong.

 Rates of Type 2 Diabetes are lower in areas with higher tree canopy, but simply providing shrubs or open grass isn’t enough.
 People need tree cover to help cool the environment and make it more comfortable to play, exercise and choose active travel.

-“We’ve seen a lot of trees removed for construction projects and burnt in the recent fires, but this research highlights the importance of replanting trees that shade our parks, paths and roads,” said General Manager of Public Affairs, Bastien Wallace.
+“We’ve seen a lot of trees removed for construction projects and burnt in the recent fires.
+This research highlights the importance of replanting trees that shade our parks, paths and roads,” said General Manager of Public Affairs, Bastien Wallace.

 “Trees can literally be the difference between communities being active and healthy or inactive, with all of the health risks that brings,” said Bastien.